AWS Transit Gateway Orchestrator Plan¶

 Continue from the above example, you can connect prod_domain to Shared_Service_Domain, as shown below.

-Click the View page under Transit Gateway Orchestrator and click each expandable circles to see what has been created, as shown below.
+Click the View page under AWS Transit Gateway Orchestrator and click each expandable circles to see what has been created, as shown below.

 This section is for hybrid, multi region or multi cloud connection, it includes Step 4, 5 & 6.
 It sets up connection to on-prem datacenter over Direct Connect or Internet.